johanv/blog.johanv.org/posts/exploding-a-string-with-value-separators-to-an-array-in-civicrm.rst

 .. title: Exploding a string with value separators to an array in CiviCRM
 .. slug: exploding-a-string-with-value-separators-to-an-array-in-civicrm
 .. date: 2015-08-27 13:16:22 UTC+02:00
-.. tags: civicrm
+.. tags: civicrm,development
 .. category:
 .. link:
 .. description:
 .. type: text

 CiviCRM stores its multiselect custom field values in the database